renanmakoto/voice-recorder-app/README.md

 - Inside this folder, to run the app, you should open the "dist" folder normally, as if you were to open any other folder

-- You will see a file named "Recorder-1.0.0.AppImage".
+- You will see a file named "dotcorder.AppImage".
 Double click it and the app will open

 - Make sure to set where you want to audio files to be saved by checking the "Preferences" menu